KrisAff84/Ansible/ansible_commands.md

 # ********** Why can't I connect to local host ??? ####################
 # Figured it out, see localsetup.yml for example of setting up on MacOS

+# Use 'lineinfile' module for changing a line in a file